 While most of these duffel bags have plenty of capacity to haul heavy loads for extended durations, each model has different nuances that impact its storage efficiency, organization capabilities, and ease of packing.
 In this category, we first compared each bag's overall storage compartment and how easy it was to load with both typical travel items and oddly shaped equipment.
 We also analyzed how useful smaller pockets or compartments were for keeping gear organized, and the ease of accessing both the smaller pockets and the main compartment.

 After dozens of trips to the field and direct side-by-side comparisons in the lab, we prefer the big D- or U-shaped zippered openings rather than the straight "I" style zippers.
 Most of the duffels we tested have U-shaped openings, which makes it much easier to access the contents of your pack and securely fit more cargo.
-Most options have heavy-duty zippers that can be locked, but the Sea to Summit stands out with its smooth and robust double-decker zipper that makes it more difficult for a thief to access.
+Most options have heavy-duty zippers that can be locked, but the Sea to Summit stands out with a smooth and robust — and unique! — double-decker zipper that makes it more difficult for a thief to access.

 The majority of bags we tested feature massive internal storage compartments well equipped to haul a ton of gear.
 While that's all fine and dandy, a few internal or external zippered pockets are crucial for avoiding smaller items getting lost in the abyss.
 It's even more necessary for separating wet shoes or dirty laundry.
-We love the Marmot Long Hauler's large external zippered pocket on each end and two internal zippered pockets.
-Similarly, the Patagonia Black Hole, the REI Big Haul, the Gregory Alpaca, and the Mountain Hardwear Expedition 100 each have one external pocket and two internal pockets.
+The most impressive bag we tested when it comes to pockets is the Cotopaxi Allpa Duo, which has eight extra pockets (3 internal and 5 external), plus a full-length laundry compartment on the bottom.

 The inclusion of at least one internal pocket is a common feature most of these models share.
 However, all the testers were in agreement that two small pockets are far more beneficial for organizational purposes.
 Meanwhile, flat external pockets that come with models such as the Patagonia Black Hole or the REI Roadtripper were hard to search around in when the bags were jam-packed.
-While it's certainly better than no external pockets, these pockets were less user-friendly.
+While it's certainly better than no external pockets, these pockets are less user-friendly.

-On the other end of the spectrum, we have a handful of ultralight, packable models in our lineup that range from 30D up to 70D in material thickness.
-While these wouldn't stand up to the prolonged abuse of the heftier expedition duffels, they have different design applications.
+On the other end of the spectrum are the ultralight, packable models in our lineup that are as thin as 30D in material thickness on the Sea to Summit Ultra Sil.
+While these ultralight bags won't likely stand up to the prolonged abuse of the heftier expedition duffels, they have different design applications.
 Their lightweight and packable designs make them ideal for daily use or as a secondary bag to pack along on a more extended vacation.
 Their versatility makes them incredibly useful, and their lightweight materials are just robust enough for their intended use.
-We used the Patagonia UL Black Hole and the Osprey Ultralight Stuff Duffels as daily gym bags, and used the Sea to Summit Ultra Sil to carry toiletries and dirty laundry on longer trips.
+We used the Ultra Sil and the REI Stuff Travel Duffel as daily gym bags, and to carry toiletries and dirty laundry on longer trips.

-The Sea to Summit Ultra Sil, the REI Co-op Stuff Travel Duffel, and the Osprey Ultralight Stuff Duffel each pack into their tiny stuff sack and are all surprisingly durable considering their weight.
+The Sea to Summit Ultra Sil and the REI Co-op Stuff Travel Duffel each pack into their tiny stuff sack and are all surprisingly durable considering their weight.
 These models easily pack away into your main luggage and make a great secondary bag for shorter day trips, grocery runs, beach outings, or picnics.

-Providing an excellent blend of storage volume and durability in a surprisingly lightweight package, the REI Roadtripper clocks in at a mere 1.6 pounds in a 100-liter storage volume, while the Gregory Supply Duffel weighs 1.7 pounds for a 90-liter storage volume.
+For the non-packable duffel bags, we bought and tested products in the same general 90 liter to 100 liter size range to get a more accurate direct comparison for storage capabilities and measured weights.
+Providing an excellent blend of storage volume and durability in a surprisingly lightweight package, the REI Roadtripper clocks in at a mere 1.6 pounds in a 100 liter storage volume, while the Gregory Supply Duffel weighs 1.7 pounds for a 90 liter storage volume.

 Several of the remaining top contenders all scored similarly well in this performance metric.
-The Osprey Transporter, the Gregory Alpaca, the Patagonia Black Hole, the Mountain Hardwear Expedition, and the Filson Rugged Twill all provide exceptional protection from the elements.
+The Osprey Transporter, the Gregory Alpaca, the Patagonia Black Hole, the Mountain Hardwear Expedition, and the Thule Chasm all provide exceptional protection from the elements.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.